Our Newsletter: A Time to Share

 Session Notes

-At its Mar-Apr meetings, the Session:
+At its June and August meetings, the Session:

-• Session did not meet in May.
+Session did not meet in July.

 Treasurer’s Report